chathuri-sam/Modeling-Spatial-Dependence-in-Multi-Species-Point-Patterns/README.md

-# **Modelling the Spatial Dependence of Multi-species Point Patterns**
+# **Modeling Spatial Dependence in Multi-Species Point Patterns**

 This repository contains the implementation and analysis associated with the study comparing two multivariate point process models:
 - **Multivariate Log Gaussian Cox Process (MLGCP)**
 -  **Saturated Pairwise Interaction Gibbs Point Process (SPIGPP)**

-The study evaluates their efficacy in modeling spatial point patterns in ecology, focusing on their ability to handle clustering and regulation under varying conditions.
+The study evaluates their efficacy in modeling spatial point patterns in ecology, focusing on how well they capture clustering and interaction effects under different conditions.

 ---

 ## **Overview**

 The spatial analysis of ecological data, such as the observed locations of trees, nests, or animal sightings, is crucial in understanding environmental patterns.
-This study compares MLGCP and SPIGPP, highlighting their strengths and weaknesses when prior knowledge of driving mechanisms is limited.
-Using synthetic and real datasets, we examine their predictive accuracy measured through the empirical K function and evaluate their performance under varying interaction structures.
+This study compares MLGCP and SPIGPP, highlighting their respective strengths and limitations, particularly in cases where the underlying drivers of spatial patterns are unknown.
+Using synthetic and real datasets, we examine their predictive accuracy assessed using the empirical K function to quantify spatial dependence and evaluate their performance under varying interaction structures.

 Summary:

 - **MLGCP**: Effective for accounting for complex, unobserved spatial heterogeneities.
-- **SPIGPP**: Better at estimating interactions (even in misspecified cases).
+- **SPIGPP**: More effective at detecting interactions, even when the true underlying model is misspecified.

 For detailed results, please refer to the [pre-print](https://doi.org/10.22541/au.172623817.72677555/v1).

 ## **Repository Contents**
-- `src/`: Updated code for simulating from a MLGCP and Code to fit MLGCP and SPIGPP models and evaluating their performance.
+- `src/`: Code for fitting MLGCP and SPIGPP models in various scenarios, evaluating their performance, and analyzing real data to compare the two models.
 - `README.md`: Overview and instructions for using the repository.

 ---

 ## **Installation**

-1. Ensure you have R installed on your system.
-We have gotten the code to work on R 4.2.1 (linux), R 4.4.2 (linux) and R 4.4.2 (Windows).
+1. Ensure that R is installed on your system.
+The code has been tested on R 4.4.2 and confirmed to work on Linux, Windows, and macOS.
 2. Required R packages include those available in CRAN;
  - *spatstat* - version 3.0-6
  - *ggplot2* - version 3.5.1